RunOlga Docs

 You: Office Operations Manager and Care Services Operations.

-Olga: Here's a first breakdown of six tasks across those two seats, with estimated hours and dates.
+Olga: Here's a first breakdown of six tasks across those two seats, with estimated hours and proposed days and times.
 Want to adjust any before I create them?

 This flow is the most significant Phase 1 capability.
-For the full mechanics — how the proposal is shaped, how you iterate, and what gets written — see priority-to-task decomposition.
+For the full mechanics — how the proposal is shaped, how you iterate, how scheduling works, and what gets written — see priority-to-task decomposition.

 You can also ask Olga about the current state of your Priorities: